Edsan7/Edsan7/README.md

 ## Hi there, Edson here ✌️
-:school: Student of System Analysis and Development at <a href="fatec.edu.br" target="_blank">Faculdade de Tecnologia de Americana</a>.
+:school: Student of System Analysis and Development at <a href="http://fatec.edu.br" target="_blank" >Faculdade de Tecnologia de Americana</a>.

 :computer: Currently studing technologies such as: Vue.js, .NET Core and Flutter.